mikebaldi/Idle-Champions/docfiles/setting-up-a-gem-farm.md

 Here's a reminder of the Gem Farm setup screen (along with an explanation of what the image buttons do):

 ![Gem Farm setup screen](../docimages/gem-farm-screen.png)

+The screenshot is indicative only as `IC Script Hub` is going through rapid development right now.

 ### Level Champions with Fkeys?